leocurrie/xmastree-painting/README.md

    The video stream is displayed behind a transparent DIV.
    A colour-chooser widget is presented to allow the 'brush' colour to be set (RBG value), When a click (or touch) is detected on the DIV, the co-ordinates are taken from the event.
-   Using the map created in (3), any pixel nearby - i.e. within a 'brush radius' of the event co-ordinates - is marked with the selected RGB value.
+   Using the map (scripts/static/pixels.js), any pixel nearby - i.e. within a 'brush radius' of the event co-ordinates - is marked with the selected RGB value.
    An array of all pixels is then sent to the server in (1).